-caramel, marmalade, dragée, chocolate, marshmallows, toffee, cookies, waffles, cocoa powder, and semi-finished products.
+caramel, marmalade, dragee, chocolate, marshmallows, toffee, cookies, waffles, cocoa powder, and semi-finished products.
 The brand portfolio is focused on the needs and preferences of consumers.

 Special characteristics

 The process of optimization of the brand portfolio, taking into account economic efficiency, is in progress: items that are no longer in demand are withdrawn from production, design and packaging changes are being made, recipes are being developed and new types of confectionery are being offered to consumers.
 Therefore, the total number of produced items varies annually.
 The manufacturing capabilities of the company comprise two production facilities based in Almaty and Shymkent.